htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Fixed a bug on the ARM architecture that caused the *condor_schedd* to crash when starting jobs and responding to *condor_history* queries.
+   :ticket:`7102`

 -  Fixed a bug that could cause the *condor_schedd* to crash when a scheduler universe job is removed.
    :ticket:`7095`